LeeAnnEditor/o365hq/services/Cutover Exchange Online Migration from your own Exchange Server.md

 2. Desktop software settings
 3. End user support

-Upon completion of the project, we will provide a Project Closeout Report.
+Upon completion of the project, we will provide a project closeout report.
 This document will indicate the final project status, including evidence of matching acceptance criteria, outstanding issues, and the final budget.
 If you want more extensive documentation, it can be provided for an additional fee.